+ALH 225

-ALH 225 Nutrition and Health Education
+Nutrition and Health Education 3 credits; 45 lecture hours

 Students are introduced to nutritional needs for healthy living and disease prevention.
 Students will learn the role of nutrients and eating disorders.
 Students will explore contemporary nutrition issues, analyze dietary plans as well as understand basic principles of nutrition.
 After completing this course, students will gain sufficient knowledge to educate patients, and to integrate nutrition into the care and treatment of patients.